 - 1/2 teaspoon salt

 Drain the potatoes and let them cool down until cold enough to handle.
 Next you want to mash the potatoes.
 I used a potato ricer for that.

 - Add the salt and flour and knead it with your hands until a smooth dough forms.
 You can add more flour here if you feel like it needs more, otherwise, I’d recommend breaking off a small part of the dough and make a test round.

 - Bring a large pot with water to a boil and add in the test-gnocchi.
 Let it cook for about 2-3 minutes.
 Once it swims on the surface, it's ready.
 Try it.
 If your test-gnocchi is too mushy and soft, add more flour to the dough and knead again until incorporated.
 If you’re happy with the fluffiness and consistency, you can quarter your potato dough and roll it into a rope on a floured surface.
 Then cut them into individual pieces.

 - Transfer the gnocchi into the boiling water (work in batches) and let them cook until they swim.
 Use a skimming spoon to drain them and transfer them to a large saucepan.
 Repeat for the rest.

-- For the sauce, I simply mixed together tomato puree, salt, pepper and dried oregano and poured it over the gnocchi in the sauce pan and heated it up.
-I sprinkled vegan parmesan on top and served it with a leafy green salad.
+For the sauce, I simply mixed together tomato puree, salt, pepper and dried oregano and poured it over the gnocchi in the sauce pan and heated it up.
+I sprinkled fresh oregano and nutritional yeast flakes on top and served it with a leafy green salad.
 Enjoy!